Home

 Local

-Celebrating the amphibious soldiers of WWII who trained in the town of Carrabelle and Franklin County, Florida.
+This museum celebrates the amphibious soldiers of WWII who trained in the town of Carrabelle and along this "Forgotten Coast" of Florida.
 The sacrifices and achievements of our WWII era citizens are on display.

 Its mission to honor and preserve the legacy of service and educate about the impact of this War.